 SOCKS5 proxy servers do not rewrite data packet headers, so there is a lower chance for errors.
 Since there are far fewer errors, the performance automatically improves.
 However, this comes at a cost of your privacy and security as packet headers contain your personal information and can be easily identified.

 SOCKS5 is faster than other proxies because it transfers smaller data packets.
 Therefore, it offers faster download speeds, which is why many users use it to connect to P2P sharing websites and platforms.

 Unlike HTTP proxies, which can only interpret and work with HTTP and HTTPS webpages, SOCKS5 proxies can work with any traffic.

 HTTP proxies are high-level proxies usually designed for a specific protocol.
 While this means you get better connection speeds, they’re not nearly as flexible and secure as SOCKS proxies.
 SOCKS proxies are low-level proxies that can handle any program or protocol and any traffic without limitations.

 The main difference between proxies and VPNs is that VPNs encrypt your traffic and proxies don’t.
 VPNs provide more stable connections while proxy connections drop more often.

 There are few reasons to use both together, so your best bet is to choose the right tool for the job.
 Fortunately, NordVPN’s servers also support SOCKS5 connections.
 For full instructions on how to use SOCKS5 proxy on different platforms, visit our tutorial page.

 Your best bet is a premium proxy service, which will offer the best speeds, support, and security.
 Fortunately, when you buy NordVPN, you can also use some of our servers as SOCKS5 proxies.
-With all of our other features, you can easily switch between maximum security, maximum speed, or the best of both worlds.
+With all of our other features, you can easily come up with the most optimum configuration.